appknox/careers/README.md

 ## KnoxStars

-This is our current tech-team
+This is our current tech-team (In the order of Date of Joining):

 * [@subho007](https://github.com/subho007) (CTO)
 * [@dhilipsiva](https://github.com/dhilipsiva) (Tech Lead / Full-Stack / DevOps)